Dieting: Exclusion Diet

 This type of diet is based on the restriction of specific foods or food groups.
 Examples include gluten-free, Paleo, plant-based, and Mediterranean diets.

 Plant-based diets include vegetarian and vegan diets, and can range from the simple exclusion of meat products to diets that only include raw vegetables, fruits, nuts, seeds, legumes, and sprouted grains.
 Exclusion of animal products can reduce the intake of certain nutrients, which might lead to nutritional deficiencies of protein, iron, zinc, calcium, and vitamins D and B12.
 Therefore, long term implementation of a plant-based diet requires effective counseling and nutritional supplementation as necessary.
 Plant-based diets are effective for short-term treatment of overweight and obesity, likely due to the high consumption of low energy density foods.
 However, evidence for long-term efficacy is limited.

-The Paleo diet includes foods that were available to our hunter-gatherer ancestors including meat, nuts, eggs, some oils, fresh fruits, and vegetables.
+The Paleo diet includes foods that it identifies as having been available to Paleolithic peoples including meat, nuts, eggs, some oils, fresh fruits, and vegetables.
 Overall, it is high in protein and moderate in fats and carbohydrates.
 Some limited evidence suggests various health benefits and effective weight loss with this diet.
 However, similar to the plant-based diet, the Paleo diet has potential nutritional deficiency risks, specifically with vitamin D, calcium, and iodine.

 Gluten-free diets are often used for weight loss but little has been studied about the efficacy of this diet and metabolic mechanism for its effectiveness is unclear.

 The Mediterranean diet is characterized by high consumption of vegetables, fruits, legumes, whole-grain cereals, seafood, olive oil, and nuts.
 Red meat, dairy and alcohol are only recommended in moderation.
 Studies show that the Mediterranean diet is associated with short term as well as long term weight loss in addition to health and metabolic benefits.